AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Experimental Results

 \subsection{Evaluation Metrics and Datasets}

 We adopt AP and AP50 as the primary metrics for model accuracy evaluation, with precision (P) and recall (R) as supplementary indicators.
-To showcase the generalizability of our network, we trained it on the URPC (ZhanJiang) dataset, from the 2020 National Underwater Robotics Professional Competition and the extensive RUOD dataset.
+To showcase the generalizability of our network, we trained it on the URPC (Zhanjiang) \cite{urpc} dataset, from the 2020 National Underwater Robotics Professional Competition and the extensive RUOD dataset.
 The URPC dataset contains 5,543 training images across five categories, with 1,200 images from its B-list answers serving as the test set.
-RUOD, with various underwater scenarios, consists of 10 categories, with 9,800 training images and 4,200 test images.
+The RUOD dataset \cite{fu2023rethinking} contains various underwater scenarios and consists of 10 categories.
+It includes 9,800 training images and 4,200 test images.